 The busyness of the season can have a negative effect on our health and sleep.
 Holiday menus provide an increase in sugar and alcohol consumption which can disrupt our healthy eating habits.
 There can also be a change in maintaining our normal routines and time for exercise and relaxation.

 Social media creates pressure to present pictures of the ideal and perfect holiday experiences.
 Reading other posts can set us up to compare and judge our holiday experiences.

-Entertaining and family get togethers can be both meaningful as well as stressful.
-Recently we have seen an increase of family strife regarding differences in political views.
+Entertaining and family get-togethers can be meaningful as well as stressful.
+Recently we have seen an increase in family strife regarding differences in political views.
 The current political climate may contribute to more families experiencing divisiveness.
 This can result in a lack of understanding and respect for each other’s differences.

 Ways to Manage the Holiday with Intention and Gratitude